Ted 2: Development

 MacFarlane was looking for the film to simply be just more of John and Ted.
-Initially, the storyline for the film was quite different and involved Ted and John attempting to smuggle pot across the country, but, due to concerns that the concept was too similar to then-recently released We're the Millers, the concept was scrapped and the storyline was overhauled to one inspired by John Jakes' North and South series as well as the life of Dred Scott.
+The initial storyline conceived for the film featured Ted and John attempting to smuggle cannabis across the country, however, due to concerns that the concept was too similar to then-recently released We're the Millers, the concept was scrapped and the storyline was overhauled to one inspired by John Jakes' North and South series as well as the life of Dred Scott.

 Principal photography began on July 28, 2014, and ended on November 13, 2014.